 UPnP specifications make extensive use of XML namespaces.
 This allows separate DCPs, and even separate components of an individual DCP, to be designed independently and still avoid name collisions when they share XML documents.
 Every name in an XML document belongs to exactly one namespace.
 In documents, XML names appear in one of two forms: qualified or unqualified.
 An unqualified name (or no-colon-name) contains no colon (":") characters.
 An unqualified name belongs to the document's default namespace.
 A qualified name is two no-colon-names separated by one colon character.
-The no-colon-name before the colon is the qualified name's namespace prefix, the no-colon-name after the colon is the qualified name is a local to the namespace.
+The no-colon-name before the colon is the qualified name's namespace prefix, the no-colon-name after the colon is the qualified name (meaning local to the namespace identified by the namespace prefix).
+Similarly, the unqualified name is a local name in the default namespace.